- Exabeam Site Collector

 When cloud collector agents are in use, data does not flow through a site collector.

-Exabeam's non-Saas site collectors will no longer be supported as of September 1, 2020.
+Exabeam's legacy Site Collector (version 2020.04.x) will no longer be supported as of September 1, 2020.
 Please migrate your site collectors to the Exabeam SaaS Site Collector before the deadline.

 Site Collector Architecture